-To ensure the effective execution of the assigned roles and legislative responsibilities of air quality management under NEM: AQA, the approved 2nd Generation CWDM district-specific AQMP in terms of section 15(2) of NEM: AQA was included as a sector plan in the CWDM Integrated Development Plan.
-The CWDM has a designated air quality officer (AQO) in terms of section 14(3) of the NEM: AQA to coordinate matters pertaining to air quality management within the district.
-For proactive, effective air quality management and planning within the CWDM and to give effect to section 24 of the Constitution, the National Environmental Management Act, 1998 (Act No 107 of 1998) (NEMA) and NEM: AQA, the CWDM has an approved district-specific air quality management plan (AQMP) and designated air quality officer.
+To ensure the effective execution of the assigned roles and legislative responsibilities of air quality management under NEM: AQA, the approved 2nd Generation CWDM district specific AQMP in terms of Section 15 (2) of NEM: AQA, was included as a sector plan in the CWDM Integrated Development Plan.
+The CWDM has a designated air quality officer (AQO) in terms of Section 14(3) of the NEM: AQA to co-ordinate matters pertaining to air quality management within the district.

+For proactive, effective air quality management and planning within the CWDM and to give effect to Section 24 of the Constitution, the National Environmental Management Act, 1998 (Act No 107 of 1998) (NEMA) and NEM: AQA, the CWDM has an approved district specific air quality management plan (AQMP) and designated air quality officer.

-The 2nd Generation AQMP is reflected in the CWDM IDP and outlines air quality management goals and objectives for effective management of air quality within the district.
-This AQMP is being reviewed and the 3rd Generation CWDM AQMP, which will be finalised in the first quarter of the 2023-2024 financial year, will aim to meet the objectives and framework fundamentals of the 3rd Generation Western Cape AQMP.
+The 2nd Generation CWDM is reflected in the CWDM IDP and outline air quality management goals and objectives for effective management of air quality within the district.

+The 2nd Generation CWDM AQMP are being reviewed and the 3rd Generation CWDM AQMP will aim to meet the objectives and framework fundamentals of the 3rd Generation Western Cape AQMP.
+The CWDM 3rd Generation AQMP will be finalised in the first quarter of the CWDM 2023-2024 financial year.